The Vita Curriculum supports children and young people from Key Stage 2 to Key Stage 4.

-We engage all children in many exciting activities to ensure that effective learning is taking place in and around the school grounds.
+We engage all children in many exciting and motivating activities to ensure that effective learning is taking place in and around the school grounds.
 Learning through play and physical activity are key and the children have access to three stimulating play areas, an outdoor trampoline and the solar-dome.
-The children swim in our own pool each week.
+The children swim each week.

 We plan trips and educational visits to bring topics and learning to life by creating wider experiences and learning as part of the local community.
-We also organise residential visits to Foxlease in the New Forest and to Leeson House near Swanage.
+We also organise residential visits in some classes.
 By learning in this way we are creating unique and enjoyable experiences.
 We are helping to promote independence, a healthy lifestyle, resilience, support creativity, inventiveness and resourcefulness.
 This approach helps to develop problem-solving skills, co-operation and turn-taking.
 It promotes a sense of well-being and the confidence to try out new ideas back in the classroom.

 We encourage an atmosphere in which friendship, caring, sharing and awareness of others is consistently highlighted.
 All children have a ‘voice’ and they know that they will be listened to by staff.
 Their opinions and ideas for wider school issues are discussed through the School Council.
 The children’s achievements in all areas of school life are celebrated in different ways.
 These include: